Genocides in history (1490 to 1914): Taiping Rebellion

 The Taiping Rebellion was a massive rebellion which was launched by Hong Xiuquan, an ethnic Hakka (a Han subgroup) and the self-proclaimed younger brother of Jesus, who sought to overthrow the Manchu-led Qing dynasty and replace it with a Chinese Christian theocratic absolute monarchy which he named the Taiping Heavenly Kingdom.
 One of the bloodiest wars in history and the bloodiest civil war in history, the Taiping Rebellion was marked by genocidal atrocities which were perpetrated by both of the sides which fought in the conflict.

 In every area which they captured, the Taiping immediately exterminated the entire Manchu population.
 In the province of Hunan one Qing loyalist who observed the genocidal massacres which the Taiping forces committed against the Manchus wrote that the "pitiful Manchus", the Manchu men, women and children were executed by the Taiping forces.
 The Taiping rebels were seen chanting while slaughtering the Manchus in Hefei.
 After capturing Nanjing, Taiping forces killed about 40,000 Manchu civilians.
-On 27 October 1853 they crossed the Yellow River in T'sang-chou and murdered 10,000 Manchus.
+On 27 October 1853, they crossed the Yellow River in T'sang-chou and murdered 10,000 Manchus.

-Since the rebellion began in Guangxi, Qing forces allowed no rebels speaking its dialect to surrender.
+Since the rebellion began in Guangxi, Qing forces allowed no rebels who spoke its dialect to surrender.
 Reportedly in the province of Guangdong, it is written that 1,000,000 were executed because after the collapse of the Taiping Heavenly Kingdom, the Qing dynasty launched waves of massacres against the Hakkas, that at their height killed up to 30,000 each day.
 These policies of mass murder of civilians occurred elsewhere in China, including Anhui, and Nanjing.
 This resulted in a massive civilian flight and death toll with some 600 towns destroyed and other bloody policies resulting.